Diego De La Hoya looking to make his own career despite famous last name

 He enters the fight as a new father.
 His wife gave birth to a baby boy, Diego Jr., on April 21.

 "I've never felt this way before," De La Hoya said.
-"It's something new to me but this child does motivate me a lot.
-I am training for his child now too to make sure that he can move forward in his life and that he won't lack the things I couldn't have."
+"It's something new to me, but this child does motivate me a lot.
+I am training for this child now, too, to make sure that he can move forward in his life and that he won't lack the things I couldn't have."

 "Even though Ruiz has some losses, he is still a dangerous opponent.
 And I think it will still be a really good fight considering his experience and because of the styles we have.
 All of that talk about the future is based on this fight, so I have to make sure I leave the ring with my hand raised up high."Diego De La Hoya